Pyt-logo

 Jaffna

-Located in Sri Lanka’s northern-most peninsula, Jaffna is studded with sight seeing and tourist attractions.
+Located in Sri Lanka’s northernmost peninsula, Jaffna is studded with sights and tourist attractions.
 The Jaffna fort happens to have historical importance.
-This fort was built by the Dutch in the 17th century and has the touch of history right from the architecture to its withstanding power.
-Jaffna has the Nallur Hindu Temple which has its traditional importance and this festival of Nallur festival is celebrated this month.
-Near which is the Nagadeepa Buddhist Temple, a yet another place to imprint a happy visit.
-Checkout the Best time to visit Sri Lanka here.
+This fort was built by the Dutch in the 17th century and has the touch of history, right from the architecture to its withstanding power.
+Jaffna has the Nallur Hindu Temple, which has its traditional importance, and the Nallur Festival (late July to August) is celebrated around this time.
+Nearby is the Nagadeepa Buddhist Temple, another place to imprint a happy visit.

 Trincomalee